b1ek/BrainHeck/README.md

 # BrainHeck
-Just the casual brainfuck but improved
+Just the casual brainfuck but improved<br/>
+This code was tested with `tcc main.c` with tcc v0.9.27 running on windows 10

 # Concept
 It should be able to be compiled into standalone executable file<br/>